-The LLC was formed in 2004 with myself (75%) and my wife (25%).
-We have filed 2 returns in years 2004 - 2006: one joint personal return, one for the LLC taxed as a partnership.
-We have not filed for 2007 but need to by end of business on Monday.
-Can I elect a disregarded entity and file in one return.
-The LLC was formed in Delaware.
-We are residence and the business is located in Mass.
+We have owned our business since 2004 and are an LLC owned by husband and wife.
+I am the majority owner (75%) and my wife has 25% ownership interest.
+We currently file with one joint personal return and one for the LLC taxed as a partnership.
+We have not filed for this year but want to change our filing status to be a disregarded entity.
+Can I elect a disregarded entity and file only one return?
+The LLC was formed in Delaware and we are residents of Delaware and the business is located in Massachusetts.
 If so, is there anything special I need to do given that we filed separate business and personal returns previously?

-Use the following form to elect to have your LLC taxed as a disregarded entity (the only limited liability companies eligible for such treatment are single member LLCs and LLCs where the only two members are husband and wife):
+Use IRS form 8832, Entity Classification Election, to elect to have your LLC taxed as a disregarded entity (the only limited liability companies eligible for such treatment are single-member LLCs and LLCs where the only two members are husband and wife):

 Under IRS rules, you have to file the Form 8832 no later than 75 days after the date you want the new classification to take effect.

-In your situation, it’s too late to elect disregarded entity status for 2007.
+In your situation, it’s too late to elect disregarded entity status for last year’s return.
 However, you can file your Form 8832 to elect disregarded entity status going forward.
-Attach a copy of your Form 8832 to your partnership tax return when you file it.
+Attach a copy of your Form 8832 to your partnership federal tax return when you file it.

-So yes, the advantage of disregarded entity status are the administrative benefits.
+So yes, the advantage of the disregarded entity status is the administrative benefits.

 That said, even the “increased” chance of audit using a Schedule C is about 2% (meaning, you have a 2% chance of being audited in any particular year).

 With proper records and receipts, an audit should be nothing to fear.
-Furthermore, many audits are conducted through the mail, and do not involve an IRS agent physically rummaging through your desk drawers and files.
+Furthermore, many audits are conducted through the mail and do not involve an Internal Revenue Service agent physically rummaging through your desk drawers and files.

 The administrative benefits of disregarded entity status accrue each year, while the chance of an audit is slim (you have a 98% chance each year of NOT being audited).